corsairmarks/eldanaer_stellar_authority/mod/README.md

 The Eldanær Stellar Authority is a fanatic authoritarian, xenophobic empire ruled by a rigid and complex bureaucratic hierarchy.
 It has a custom imperial authority, the Bureaucratic Autocracy, which is the same as a regular imperial authority but the rulers do not use dynastic titles.
 The Eldanær are fungoid necrophages with a plantoid prepatent species, the K'foori.
 The Eldanær have a pre-scripted home system (Ræl) with named planets and the Lush modifier on their homeworld (Dærun), orbiting a ringed gas giant with an extensive moon system - it is also available for custom empires to select.

-This mod also includes a custom primitive species of lithoids (the Zdremites) that will replace one of the randomly generated primitives for the Eldanær Stellar Authority's necrophage origin - as long as the number of guaranteed habitable worlds is 1 or higher.
+This mod also includes a custom pre-FTL species of lithoids (the Zdremites) that will replace one of the randomly generated pre-FTLs for the Eldanær Stellar Authority's necrophage origin - as long as the number of guaranteed habitable worlds is 1 or higher.
 The Zdremites are guaranteed to spawn on a high gravity world and dangerous wildlife with lithoid monoliths that can always be cleared into extra Zdremite Pops, but have fewer Pops to start with.
 Their High-G Evolution origin is available for you to play (although it is underwhelming as a stand-alone origin).

 Below are the full details about the portraits, traits, flags, and other game details used by this mod.
 They are provided here in case you would like the play as the Eldanær Stellar Authority but don't want any of the custom scripting.